sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 git vibe issue 42
 ```

-Git Vibe reads the issue title, creates a deterministic branch, and opens the worktree for that lane.
+Git Vibe reads the issue title, creates a deterministic branch, and opens the corresponding worktree.

 ## Do the work inside the vibe